The Ultimate Black Bean Burger Recipe!

 The recipe is very slightly adapted from Kenji Lopez of Serious Eats.
 It’s a mix of canned black beans, sautéed onion, peppers, and garlic, salty feta cheese, and roasted cashews.
 There’s no rice or other grains added to the veggie burger patty, but with the addition of ground cashews, they totally hold their shape.

-Sometimes we make these black bean burgers in place of traditional beef burgers.
-That’s about the highest praise I can give the recipe.
-Here’s why we think these are the very best:
+Sometimes I make these black bean burgers in place of traditional beef burgers.
+That’s about the highest praise I can give a non-beed burger.

 - Meal-prep friendly!
-We often make a double batch then enjoy all week long for meal prepped lunches or dinner.
+I often make a double batch then enjoy all week long for meal prepped lunches or dinner.

 - Versatile!
 Whatever flavor profile you’re craving, you can adapt these black bean burger patties to fit the mold.
 Feeling Greek-inspired?
 Top with tzatziki and sliced cucumbers.
 Want a smoky spicy flavor?
 Serve with chipotle mayo and jalapeño peppers.
 Use any burger toppings, and they’ll taste great!